Disk array controller

 A disk array controller is a device that manages the physical disk drives and presents them to the computer as logical units.
-It almost always implements hardware RAID, thus it is sometimes referred to as RAID controller.
+It often implements hardware RAID, thus it is sometimes referred to as RAID controller.
 It also often provides additional disk cache.

-Disk array controller is often improperly shortened to disk controller.
-The two should not be confused as they provide very different functionality.
+Disk array controller is often ambiguously shortened to disk controller which can also refer to the circuitry responsible for managing internal disk drive operations.

 Front-end and back-end side

 A disk array controller provides front-end interfaces and back-end interfaces.